flexiondotorg/indicator-syncthing/README.md

 in a directory of your choice:

     git clone https://github.com/icaruseffect/syncthing-ubuntu-indicator.git

     cd syncthing-ubuntu-indicator

     python2 ./syncthing-ubuntu-indicator.py

 When you are using GNOME3 you can move the icon with the [gnome-shell-extension-appindicator] in the upper notification bar.

 _On Ubuntu 14.04:_

     sudo apt-get install python-pip python-tz

     sudo pip install python-dateutil requests-futures

+_On Ubuntu 16.04:_

+    sudo apt install python-gobject python-pip python-tz

+    sudo -H pip install python-dateutil requests-futures

   this should result in the installation of the following packages:
   * python-colorama